Year of the Monkey Tournament Results

 Shuai Chiao:

-Open Division: 3rd Place, John
+Open Division: 3rd Place, John Ervin

 100kg Division: 1st Place, Nick Osborne